sel and when pressing the tab key rlwrap completes it to SELECT.

 To make it work, you have to follow those steps:

-$ and # as word delimiters - which is wrong for SQL.
+as word delimiters - which is wrong for SQL.
 So I wrote a script named sql+ to repair that.
 It is also in each package.

 You can download my extensions for three Oracle Versions:

 I created rlwrap-extensions for Oracle version 9i, 10g and 11g.
 They differ only in view names / packages names etc in the keyword lists.
+Since rlwrap does not care to which Oracle version it is talking to, it does not matter to use rlwrap-extensions for a different Oracle Version.